Convergence of harmonic maps: Background

-This subsection is devoted to the theory of convergence of manifolds in non-collapsing case.
-A sequence of $n$-manifolds $M_i$ converging to a metric space $X$ is called non-collapsing, if $\vol(M_i)\geq v>0$.
-Otherwise it is called collapsing.
-For a non-collapsing sequence of manifolds, there is a uniform lower bound on the injectivity radius of $M_i$ and thus $M_i$s are diffeomorphic for large $i$.
-Thi result is due to Cheeger-Gromov (Cheegr \cite{Ch70}, Peters \cite{P84}, Greene-Wu \cite{GW89}) and is formulated as following. \begin{thm} Let $M_i$ be a sequence of closed $n$-manifolds such that $|\sect_{M_i}|\leq 1$ and $\vol(M_i)>v>0$, and $M_i$ converges to the metric space $X$.
-Then $X$ is homeomorphic to manifold $M$, and for large $i$, there are diffeomorphisms, $\phi_i:M\rightarrow M_i$ such that the pullback metric converges to a $C^{1,\alpha}$-metric on $M$ in the $C^{1,\alpha}$-norm. \end{thm} The following smoothing result concerns the approximation of Riemannian manifolds uniformly by the smooth one. \begin{thm}[Bemelmans-Oo-Ruh \cite{B84}] Let $(M,g)$ be a compact $n$-manifold with $|\sect_M|<1$.
-For any $\epsilon>0$, there is a metric $g_{\epsilon}$ such that
+This subsection is devoted to the theory of convergence of manifolds in the non-collapsing case.
+A sequence of $n$-manifolds $M_i$ converging to a metric space $X$ is called non-collapsing if $\vol(M_i)\geq v>0$, and collapsing otherwise.
+For a non-collapsing sequence of manifolds with bounded sectional curvature there is a uniform lower bound on the injectivity radius of $M_i$, and thus $M_i$s are diffeomorphic for large $i$.
+This result is due to Cheeger-Gromov (Cheeger \cite{Ch70}, Peters \cite{P84}, Greene-Wu \cite{GW89}) and is formulated as follows. \begin{thm} Let $(M_i,g_i)$ be a sequence of closed Riemannian $n$-manifolds such that $|\sect_{g_i}|\leq 1$ and $\vol(M_i)\geq v>0$, and $M_i$ converges to a metric space $X$.
+Then $X$ is homeomorphic to a manifold $M$ such that for large $i$, and there are diffeomorphisms $\phi_i:M\rightarrow M_i$ such that the pullback metric converges to a $C^{1,\alpha}$-metric $g$ on $M$ in the $C^{1,\alpha}$-topology. \end{thm} The following smoothing result concerns the uniform approximation of Riemannian manifolds by smooth ones. \begin{thm}[Bemelmans-Oo-Ruh \cite{B84}] Let $(M,g)$ be a compact Riemannian $n$-manifold with $|\sect_g|<1$.
+For any $\epsilon>0$, there is a smooth metric $g_{\epsilon}$ on $M$ such that

 In particular

 \end{thm}